 Animal social networks

-Social groups can be conceptualized as networks in which the connections between individuals represent some form of social relationship [1].
+Social groups can be conceptualized as networks in which the connections between individuals represent interactions or social relationships [1].
 These patterns of connectivity and how they change over time can have important ecological and evolutionary consequences.
-For example, when populations are subdivided into tightly knit communities (as in the dolphin network shown here), this can constrain the spread of behavioral innovations across communities, while facilitating rapid transmission within them [2].
-My recent research has focused on the behavioral and ecological factors that shape social network structure and the resulting consequences for how individuals learn about their environment.
+For example, when populations are subdivided into tightly knit communities (as in the dolphin network shown here), this can potentially constrain the spread of behavioral innovations across communities, while facilitating rapid transmission within them [2].

 1. Hasenjager MJ, Dugatkin LA.
 2015.
 Social network analysis in behavioral ecology.
 Advances in the Study of Behavior 47, 39-114. doi: 10.1016/bs.asb.2015.02.003